huahaiy/talks/conj2018/PITCHME.md

 ---

+### Build a Conversational Agent Platform

+- It is easy to pass Turing Test: been done in 70s'
+  - Parry
+- It is harder to build **useful** conversational agents

+---

-### REP: a Clojure based Practical Conversational AI
+### REP: a Conversational Agent Authoring Language

-- Responsible Empathetic Persona
+- Responsible Empathetic Persona, used for interview/surveys
-- Lisp was and still is the language of Symbolic AI
-- Data orientation of Clojure makes it easy to integrate symbolic and data-driven AI
+- 2x completion rate, 26% better quality responses

+@quote[the whole time i was doing this survey it felt like i was talking to a friend and sharing the same common ground. i loved that i wish it didnt have to end]

+@quote[very dynamic and very fluid conversation you have great quality thanks]

+@quote[You are my new best friend Juji!]

 ---